ebuddj/2020-covid19mortality/README.md

 On the other hand in Spain the mortality is much higher showing +26,011 more deaths up to week 29 in year 2020 than in average between 2010 and 2019.

+Countries included in the dataset: Austria, Belgium, Bulgaria, Czech Republic, Denmark, England & Wales, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Scotland, Slovakia, Slovenia, Spain, Sweden, Switzerland and U.S.A.

-See `data/data.xlsx` for complete dataset.
+See `data/data_mortality.xlsx` for complete dataset.

 ### Mortality data collected by media